 Such hourly cash allowance is compensation for services rendered in that pay- period and shall be taken into account for the purposes of computing employees' final compensation for pension purposes, as well as all usual taxation as their regular earning rate from the salary schedule.
 It shall not be included on the salary schedule and shall not be impacted by future increases on the salary schedule.
 It is not intended as a supplement toward medical, dental, or any other insurance or benefit.

+Effective the pay period that begins July 11, 2023, the County will increase the current “I” step of each job classification in the Salary Table specified in Appendix A by $3.45/hour.
+The County will then recalculate each salary range/salary scale in Appendix A from the adjusted “I” step in order to maintain an approximate 2.5% differential between salary steps consistent with the definition of “Salary Scale” as defined in Article 2: Definitions.

+Concurrently (i.e. effective July 11, 2023), the County will reduce the hourly cash allowance to $0.00 per pay status hour that the employee is in paid status, excluding overtime, up to a maximum of 80 hours in a pay period.

+Effective the first full pay period in July 2023 and July 2024, each regular, full-time employee hired prior to June 30, 2023, who on the last day of the pay period are in a step below the “I” step of the salary scale, shall receive a one-time, non-recurring, pensionable lump sum payment in the amount listed below: